 Carrots can be grown all year round and will give a good yield from a small area if you space them close together.
-Few vegetables can match its versatility in the kitchen, and they are a popular choice for the veg plot.
+Few vegetables can match its versatility in the kitchen.
+Plus, they’re a popular choice for the veg plot.
 Good varieties to grow are Jitka F1, Cascade F1 (Baby Chantenay) and Nantes 5.

-Carrots are packed full of healthy vitamins and minerals, including beta-carotene, an antioxidant that produces Vitamin A and is linked to improved lung health, cognitive ability, and can help to reduce macular degeneration, an age-related disease that causes a loss of vision.
+Carrots are packed full of healthy vitamins and minerals, including beta-carotene, an antioxidant that produces Vitamin A and is linked to improved lung health, cognitive ability, and can help to reduce macular degeneration.
 So, carrots really are an amazing vegetable that give you a healthy boost!

-Carrots need deep, loose soil to grow long, so try short-rooted varieties if your ground is stony or heavy, or if you want to grow them in containers.
-Carrots are drought-resistant and need very little watering.
+They need deep, loose soil to grow long.
+So try short-rooted varieties if your ground is stony or heavy, or you want to grow them in containers.

 Soil: Deep, rich and quite sandy Position: Sunny Location: Outside

 Sow: Feb Apr May Jun.
 Harvest: Jul Aug Sep Oct.